 It's not a time to invest in market

-The global stagflation worries weighed on the stock market worldwide last week.
+NSE Nifty failed to cross the 50DMA resistance too; Both the 50 and 200DMAs are in a clear downtrend; As the Bollinger bands contracted for the last 8 days and the index closed below the 20DMA, expect an impulsive move on the downside

 The global stagflation worries weighed on the stock market worldwide last week.
-The benchmark indices of all leading markets nosedived at the weekend.
+The benchmark indices of all leading marketsnosedived at the weekend.
 The Nifty was down by 382.50 points or 2.3 per cent.
 The BSE Sensex is down by 2.6 per cent.
 The broader index Nifty-500 lost 2.10 per cent.
 The Nifty Midcap-100 and Smallcap-100 declined by 1.6 per cent and 2.8 per cent, respectively.
 The only Auto index was up by one per cent.
 The Nifty IT and Metal indices are down by 2.6 per cent and 2.4 per cent, respectively.
-The FIIs sold Rs18,814.96 crores, and the DIIs bought 13,086.69 crore worth of equities during this month.
+The FIIs sold Rs.18,814.96 crores, and the DIIs bought 13,086.69 crores worth of equities during this month.

 The Nifty ended its three weeks of a winning streak and closed at the lowest level after 26th May.
 With this fall, last week's Shooting Star candle got the confirmation for bearish implications.
 It also declined below the 20DMA and ended the counter-trend.
 After registering a failed breakout last Friday, the Nifty failed to close above the prior day's high.
 Thursday's surprise rally of 250 points from the day's low was a deceiving move and forced traders to cover the shorts.
 The current breakdown is exactly meeting the Bearish Flag characteristics, as it was less than three weeks old.